Your Common Kitchen Utensils

 7. Grater

-Grating is done using a four-sided metal box with holes of varying sizes. used for grating and shredding foods like cheese, citrus rinds, and vegetables.
-Use caution, as those holes could potentially cause injury.
-Make sure there is no leftover food lying around that could attract mold and wipe it down with a dry cloth to avoid rust.
+In order to create grating, a metal box with holes of varied diameters is used.
+The box has four sides. utilized for the purpose of grating and shredding items such as cheese, citrus rinds, and vegetables.
+Due to the fact that those holes could potentially cause damage, use cautious.
+In order to prevent rust from forming, you should make sure that there is no leftover food laying around that could attract mold, and you should clean it down with a dry towel.

 8. Stockpot, Saucepan, and Sauté pan